pulumi/docs/content/tutorials/building-with-pulumi/stack-outputs/index.md

 ## Making a stack configurable

 One of the benefits of using Pulumi stacks is being able to configure each one independently.
-In this example, you'll learn how to do this by applying different settings to the `dev` and `staging` stacks.
+In this example, you'll learn how to do so by applying different settings to the `dev` and `staging` stacks.

-For the `dev` stack, we're actually already done.
-The stack itself may be empty (we just destroyed it above), but its configuration settings are still intact in `Pulumi.dev.yaml` in case they're needed again.
+For the `dev` stack, your work is already done; the stack itself may be empty (we just destroyed it above), but its configuration settings are still there in `Pulumi.dev.yaml` in case you need them again.
 Let's take a look.
 First, make sure the `dev` stack is still active:

 ```bash
 $ pulumi stack select dev
 ```

-Then run the following command to see its configuration values:
+Then run the following command to show all of its configuration values:

 ```bash
 $ pulumi config